vivipolli/blockFest/README.md

 ## Team Experience with Stellar 👨‍💻

-Our team has extensive experience with Stellar development:
+Our team is new to Stellar development:

-- **Previous Projects**: Developed multiple applications using Stellar's asset issuance and payment capabilities
+- **Previous Projects**: This is our first project utilizing Stellar's capabilities.
-- **Community Involvement**: Active participation in Stellar's developer community and hackathons
+- **Community Involvement**: We are eager to engage more with the Stellar developer community and participate in future hackathons.
-- **Technical Expertise**: Deep understanding of Stellar's transaction model, operations, and best practices
+- **Technical Expertise**: We are currently learning about Stellar's transaction model, operations, and best practices.

 ## Deployment and Testing Instructions 🚀